Netflix Ads Are Here. What Does it Mean for You?

-The era of Netflix with advertising has arrived.
+The era of Netflix with advertising is here.
 Thursday marked the launch of Netflix's cheaper, ad-supported tier in the US and eight other countries, after it rolled out in Canada and Mexico on Tuesday.

 The world's biggest subscription video service, Netflix grew into a behemoth partly thanks to its strategy of making shows and movies available in ad-free binges.
 Back when traditional, commercial-packed TV was the main way people watched, Netflix pitched itself as the alternative that wouldn't interrupt the flow of your programming with advertising, nor would it make you wait week to week to watch your next episode.
 Building itself into a giant by going against the grain of the TV industry, Netflix spent years dismissing the notion of advertising on its service.